pearl-lilly/superstore-excel-analysis/README.md

 ## Q1.
 What has been the trend in profit by year, and how can it inform future financial planning?
 ### Skill Used: Pivot Table and Pivot Chart
 ### Method:
 Firstly, my order date was saved as text, so I converted it to a proper date format using the Text to Columns feature and changing the date format.
 Then, I created a new column named Order Year by extracting the year from the order date using the formula =TEXT([Order Date], "yyyy").
 After preparing the data, I created a Pivot Table to summarize profit by subcategory for each year.
-Finally, I used a bar Pivot Chart to visualize the yearly profit trends clearly.
+Finally, I used a column Pivot Chart to visualize the yearly profit trends clearly.
 ### Analysis
  ### 💡 Insights
 - **2014** recorded the highest profit compared to all other years, showing it was the most successful year financially.